beginning of content

 What can I expect after taking MS-2 Step?

-Step 1.
-After taking mifepristone it is likely that you will be able to continue with your normal activities.
+Step 1 — After taking mifepristone, you can usually continue with your normal activities.
 Vaginal bleeding usually starts 1 to 2 days after taking the mifepristone tablet.

-Step 2.
-After taking the misoprostol tablets, you should stay at home and rest for 3 hours.
-Vaginal bleeding will occur usually within 4 hours and can range from light to heavy — it is usually more than your usual period.
-Vaginal bleeding lasts on average for 10 – 16 days, although it may last up to 6 weeks.
-If bleeding does NOT occur, contact your doctor straight away.
+Step 2 — After taking the misoprostol tablets, you should stay at home and rest for at least 3 hours.
+Vaginal bleeding usually starts within 4 hours and lasts on average for 10 to 16 days.
+If bleeding does not occur, contact your doctor straight away.

-Cramping and pain may also occur and can be mild to severe.
+Cramping and abdominal pain may also occur and can be mild or severe.

 When should I see my doctor?

-If you have taken MS-2 Step and you have heavy vaginal bleeding (more than 2 soaked maxi pads every 30 minutes for more than 2 hours, passing clots larger than a tennis ball), seek urgent medical care, or call triple zero (000) and ask for an ambulance.
+If you have taken MS-2 Step and you have heavy vaginal bleeding, go to your nearest hospital emergency department immediately, or call triple zero (000) and ask for an ambulance.

-You should see a doctor urgently if you:
+You should also see a doctor urgently if you:

-You should arrange a follow-up appointment with your healthcare practitioner 14 to 21 days after your first dose of MS-2 Step to ensure that the termination was complete.
+You should arrange a follow-up appointment with your doctor 14 to 21 days after your first dose of MS-2 Step.
+It is very important to have a follow-up appointment after taking MS-2 Step to check that the termination was complete.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.